 The Source of Life – the eternal and universal Poet – affords each the possibility of an open-ended ‘paying attention’.
 We’re all allowed our own responses and interpretations.

 Poetry – some of the greatest literature known to humankind – philosophical, political, sacred, scriptural, scientific, secular or speculative – celebrates the unique responses of individuals to its creativity within us.
-Creative communion and (Eden-like?) cohabitation for humankind will only be possible when the inbuilt responses to life in the hearts and minds of individuals are universally respected (when R S Thomas’s ‘blind look at themselves and love looks at them back’) – and readily welcomed as necessary constituent parts of a creative and always-creating whole.
+Creative communion and (Eden-like?) cohabitation for humankind will only be possible when the inbuilt responses to life in the hearts and minds of individuals are universally respected (when R S Thomas’s ‘blind look at themselves and love looks at them back’) – and readily welcomed (even where a felt need to challenge or contra-dict exists) as necessary constituent parts of a creative and always-creating whole.
 When unity is found in human diversity.

 The other day I read one man’s serious insistence that all humankind should assent to his assertion that ‘God prefers that men and women should …’

 Poetry helps me respond to the outrageous suggestion that one person, or group of persons, should presume to speak to humankind of God’s preferences.
 I do sympathise with the frustration of the literalists who, often angrily, insist ‘It’s a question of authority!
 It’s all there.
 Plain as a pikestaff.
 In the Bible’ – (or other particular source of their presumed written absolutes).
 Nonetheless it remains plain as the aforementioned pikestaff to me that it’s all poetry, a process of creative unfolding – and there’s nothing absolute, or plain, or final about that, now or in eternity.

 For the umpteenth time I find myself persuaded that Louis MacNeice had a great grasp of provisionality, which I return to again and again –

 For every static world that you or I impose